Overview of the General Data Protection Regulation (GDPR)

 The GDPR and Ireland

-As an EU Regulation, the GDPR does not generally require transposition into Irish law (EU Regulations have direct effect), so organisations involved in data processing of any sort need to be aware that the GDPR addresses them directly in terms of the obligations that it imposes.
+As an EU regulation, the GDPR did not generally require transposition into Irish law (EU regulations have direct effect), so organisations involved in data processing of any sort need to be aware that the GDPR addresses them directly in terms of the obligations that it imposes.
 You can read about these obligations and the concepts and principles involved.

-- Establishes a new Data Protection Commission as the State’s data protection authority
+- Established a new Data Protection Commission as the State’s data protection authority

-- Transposes the law enforcement Directive into national law
+- Transposed the law enforcement Directive into national law

-- Gives further effect to the GDPR in areas where member states have flexibility (for example, the digital age of consent)
+- Given further effect to the GDPR in areas where member states have flexibility (for example, the digital age of consent)

 Types of data